vsmysee/oh-my-idea/README.md

+## Oh My IDEA

-Oh My Idea is an Idea plugin inspired by Oh My ZSH
+Oh My Idea is an Idea plugin inspired by Oh My ZSH，I can write java code quickly base on it.

-## Why this plug-in ?
+## Why?

 I'm a big fan of IDEA, but I can't get away from VIM and EMACS 'features of flying keys and being programmable anytime, anywhere.
 Therefore, I invented this plug-in.
 Although there is a plug-in like IdeaVim in the community, it can only understand text but not the Java language.